 If you will be a first year student in September 2019, you will be eligible to apply for the next scholarship round in 2019.
 If you still have questions about this process, please see your department advisor.

 The Noyce Scholarship supports students who are planning to be science or math teachers in grades 6-12.
 The support can be for junior, senior and one year of graduate school.
 We also can provide you with teaching opportunities as an undergraduate, to test your interest in teaching.

 The UNH Fellowships Office provides information, counsel, and editorial support to highly motivated students (undergraduates, graduate students, and UNH alumni) applying for national and international fellowships and scholarships.
-Located in Hood House, Room 207, the Office also assists faculty members who serve as mentors/references, and coordinates campus interviews and nominations.
+Located in Conant 118A, the Office also assists faculty members who serve as mentors/references, and coordinates campus interviews and nominations.